Much Ado About Nothing (2012 film)

 To create the film, director Whedon established the production studio Bellwether Pictures.
 The film premiered at the 2012 Toronto International Film Festival and had its North American theatrical release on June 21, 2013.

-Plot
+Premise

 The plot of the film is largely unchanged from that of Shakespeare's original play.
 Differences include the modern-day setting, switching Conrade's gender, eliminating several minor roles and consolidating others into Leonato's aide, and expanding Ursula's role by giving her a number of Margaret's scenes.
-In addition, the film attempts to add background to the relationship between Beatrice and Benedick by showing, in an opening scene, a morning after they apparently slept together.
-Benedick steals away quietly while Beatrice pretends to be asleep.
-Benedick is beardless, so this is presumably some time before the plot of the movie takes place.
+In addition, the film adds background to the relationship between Beatrice and Benedick by showing, in an opening scene, a morning after they apparently slept together, and later, flashbacks that confirm this.
+Benedick is beardless in both, so this is presumably some time before the plot of the movie takes place.